The Best Dog Leashes of ALL Time – Leash Training Made Easy

-OneTigris came though and did just that and more!
+OneTigris came through and did just that and more!
 The bungee design is perfect for times when he decided to jolt after something.

-It absorbs the force produced by Duke and doesn’t hurt me or my girlfriend!
+It absorbs the force produced by Duke and doesn’t hurt my girlfriend or me!
 This feature alone was well worth the money.

 I definitely recommend this leash if you have a puller and if you are trying to train them to stay by your side at all times.